Military accident claims

 Can I claim on behalf of someone who has died as a result of a military injury?

-Will my lawyer help me source the right treatment or rehabilitation should I need it?
+Will my solicitor help me source the right treatment or rehabilitation should I need it?

 Yes.
 Slater and Gordon have many years' experience working on behalf of people who have suffered serious military injuries.
 We see it as an important part of our role to ensure our clients get the best quality support to maximise the chances of recovery and future independence.